evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 54 minutes.

 {{< sitefiguresized thumb="models/kia/ev6/ev6_standard_range_awd/charging_1_st.jpg" title="Kia EV6 Standard Range AWD" width="3000" height="2000"  >}}